Ech01ng/Networking/OSIm.md

 ## 3. Network Layer

+From the Transport Layer, it passes segments to the Network Layer

-The network layer is responsible for the delivery of packets from the source to the destination across multiple networks.
+The network layer is responsible for the delivery of packets from the source to the destination across multiple networks (i.e: from one computer to another located in different networks).
 It deals with routing, logical addressing, and congestion control.

+Data units in this layer are called <b>Packets</b>.

+Functions for the Network Layer include logical addressing, path determination and routing.

+### Logical Addressing:

+Ip addressing done in the Network Layer is caleed Logical <b>Addressing</b> (IPv4 & IPv6)

+The Network Layer assigns senders and recievers IP addresses to each segment to formulate the packet, IP addressing are assigned in sure so that each data packet can reachthe correct destination.

+### Routing

 ## 4. Transport Layer

 The transport layer ensures reliable and efficient end-to-end delivery of data between hosts.
-It provides services such as segmentation, error control, and flow control.
+It provides services such as segmentation, error control, flow control, connection and connectionless transmission.

 ### Segmentation: